RITES Q2 net profit jumps 115 per cent to Rs 233 crore on corporate rate cut

 Government-owned RITES Ltd said on Wednesday that recent cut in corporate tax rates helped boost its standalone operational profit after tax of Rs 233 crore in the second fiscal quarter, up 115 per cent from Rs 108 crore in the corresponding period of previous year.

-Government-owned RITES Ltd said on Wednesday that recent cut in corporate tax rates helped boost its standalone operational profit after tax of Rs 233 crore in the second fiscal quarter, up 115 percent from Rs 108 crore in the corresponding period of the previous year.
-The transport infrastructure consultancy and engineering consultancy company reported a 92 percent jump in its profit before tax of Rs 317 crore in Q2 FY20 from Rs 166 crore in Q2 FY19.
+Government-owned RITES Ltd said on Wednesday that recent cut in corporate tax rates helped boost its standalone operational profit after tax of Rs 233 crore in the second fiscal quarter, up 115 per cent from Rs 108 crore in the corresponding period of previous year.
+The transport infrastructure consultancy and engineering consultancy company reported a 92 per cent jump in its profit before tax of Rs 317 crore in Q2 FY20 from Rs 166 crore in Q2 FY19.

-Earnings before interest, tax, depreciation, and amortization (EBITDA) moved up 88 percent to Rs 328 crore from Rs 174 crore in the same period.
-EBITDA and profit after tax margins stand at 37.5 percent and 26.6 percent respectively.
-Total standalone revenue went up by 88 percent to Rs 874 crore.
-Similarly, operational revenue excluding other income increased by 71 percent to reach Rs 726 crore.
+Earnings before interest, tax, depreciation and amortisation (EBITDA) moved up 88 per cent to Rs 328 crore from Rs 174 crore in the same period.
+EBITDA and profit after tax margins stand at 37.5 per cent and 26.6 per cent respectively.
+Total standalone revenue went up by 88 per cent to Rs 874 crore.
+Similarly, operational revenue excluding other income increased by 71 per cent to reach Rs 726 crore.

 "RITES has reported its highest-ever quarterly and half-yearly performance driven by growth in exports, turnkey works and leasing, besides consultancy continue to be the key segment," said Chairman and Managing Director Rajeev Mehrotra.
 "Our focus on exports has been productive and we are seeing steady upward momentum from clients," he said.